Pasek and Paul: Personal lives

 Justin Noble Paul (born January 3, 1985) was born in Missouri, but raised in Connecticut.
-He attended Music Theatre of Connecticut School of Performing Arts, Coleytown Middle School, and Staples High School, both in Westport, Connecticut.
-While in public school, Justin was an active member of both Coleytown Company and Staples Players (his middle and high school theatre programs).
-He graduated from the University of Michigan in December 2006 with a BFA in Musical Theatre.
+He graduated from the University of Michigan with a BFA in Musical Theatre.
 He is married to writer Asher Fogle Paul; he and his wife have four children.
 They have a daughter, born in 2016, and a son, born in 2018.
 In July 2020, they had their third child.
 The Pauls are practicing Christians.

-Benjamin Pasek (born June 9, 1985), is the son of Temple University professor Kathy Hirsh-Pasek.
+Benjamin Pasek (born June 9, 1985), is the son of Temple University professor, child psychologist, and author Kathy Hirsh-Pasek.
 His alma mater is the University of Michigan and Friends' Central School.
 He is gay.
-Pasek was born into a Jewish family in Philadelphia, Pennsylvania.
-His mother is the renowned child psychologist, author, and Brookings scholar Kathy Hirsh-Pasek, whose work focuses on the importance of childhood play.
-As a child, he sang with the Philadelphia Boys Choir & Chorale.
-He went on to earn a B.F.A. in musical theater from the University of Michigan.
-It was there that he met Justin Paul.
-When Pasek and Paul were unsatisfied with the roles they were getting in the shows at the university, the two decided to begin writing their own shows.
-One of the first projects they worked on together, Edges, was developed at the school.
-He is close friends with comedian Alex Edelman.
+Pasek was born into a Jewish family and grew up in Ardmore, Pennsylvania.
+He received a B.F.A. in musical theater from the University of Michigan, where he met Paul.